All rights Reserved © Come to Portugal 2011-2014

-São Brás de Alportel, in the Eastern Algarve of Portugal nestles inland, the town with all the charm and character that could easily be missed if you just stick to visiting Coastal towns. the first thing you notice it is cooler than other places due to its position which is perched high giving it sea views to the coast. it was once a Roman settlement, with the old part of the town still retaining many narrow streets.
+Sao Bras de Alportel, in the eastern Algarve nestles inland.
+The town with all the charm and character could easily be missed if you just stick to visiting coastal towns.
+The first thing you notice is how cooler than other places, due to its position which is perched high giving sea views to the coast.
+Once a roman settlement, with the old part of the town still retaining many narrow streets.
 Sao Bras de Alportel is a town for all ages, and you can easy spend the whole day for what it has to offer.
 When you approach the town you come across a Lidl store.
 With modern buildings surrounding it, but go across the roundabout and all is revealed.

-In the 17th century the town was know for its coolness compared to the coast it was favored by the bishops all across the Algarve and Portugal.
-As a palace was built for them to use during the summer months.
-Now it has other uses.
-As the wealth of the town declined, due to the large cork production being moved further inland into central Portugal, the town is still a busy one and whilst popular with tourist it still has a thriving Portuguese population along with all it local traditions and markets
+In the 17th century the town was known for its coolness compared to the coast it was favored by the bishops across the Algarve and Portugal.
+The church had a palace built for them to use during the hot summer months, now it has other uses.
+As the wealth of the town declined, due to the large cork production being moved further inland into central Portugal.
+Sao Bras de Alportel is still a busy one and whilst popular with tourist.
+It still has a thriving Portuguese population along with local traditions with markets selling many local products.

 Rare twin clock tower chapel